jthegedus/firebase-functions-next-example/README.md

 yarn install
 ```

 The following commands all install dependencies as a precaution.
-Due to Node package managers all offering caching I've default to this method for now.
+Due to Node package managers all offering caching in their `stable` builds now I've default to this method.
 If using an older version of a package manager without caching, remove the `pre` scripts and ensure to run `yarn install` beforehand

 ## Next.js Development
 ```shell